 The Google Pixel 3a is simply a fantastic phone, boasting one of the fastest charging batteries on the market and a versatile pair of cameras, 12.2MP rear-facing and 8MP front-facing, with the capacity to take HDR+ photos and featuring Google’s own Night Sight feature, which excels at taking nighttime photos.
 The phone, available in 64GB and 128GB, is fully integrated with Google Assistant, meaning it offers a suite of hands-free functionalities, including automated call screening, which we found extremely useful for avoiding telemarketers and scammers.

 Google also makes it extremely easy to transfer your settings and contacts from an older device, thanks to the included Quick Switch adapter.
+Have a look at the best SIM cards for USA.
 It comes packed in with Android 9.0, a gorgeous 5.6” full HD display and free unlimited cloud storage for photos.
 It works with all major US-based carriers but does have trouble functioning in other parts of the world.
 This is the most expensive phone on this list but, as they say, you get what you pay for.

 #2 Samsung Galaxy A10 – Honorable Mention (GSM)WHY WE LIKE IT: The Samsung Galaxy A10 is certainly a capable phone, with a stunning 6.2” HD+ display and two high quality cameras, with the 13MP rear camera excelling at taking 1080p video.
 This is a great camera for consumers looking to jump into Samsung’s Android-based ecosystem at a lower than average price point.